P

 25C: Home Improvement Credit

 The Energy Efficient Home Improvement Credit under Section 25C covered residential energy upgrades including heat pumps, heat pump water heaters, insulation, exterior doors and windows, and electrical panel upgrades, at up to 30 percent of project cost with annual caps.
-The credit is no longer available for property placed in service after December 31, 2025.
-Any qualifying upgrade completed and energized by year-end 2025 remains eligible on the homeowner's 2025 tax return.
+The credit was no longer available for property placed in service after December 31, 2025.
+Any qualifying upgrade completed and energized by year-end 2025 remained eligible on the homeowner's 2025 tax return.

 25D: Clean Energy Credit